We begin with a drawing.

-The subject is drawn (a tiger), then the child completes the picture using their own creative ideas and techniques (tall grass blowing in the wind)—they draw their world.
-See children's drawings of tigers.
+The child draws a subject (tiger), then completes the picture using their own creative ideas and techniques (tall grass blowing in the wind)—they draw their world.
+See SAMPLE LESSONS.

-We introduce letter formation and basic sentence structure, or focus on carefully practicing and developing handwriting skills.
-Our lessons are flexible; some use the drawing as a prompt to strengthen other language art skills: composition, creative writing, grammar and speech.
-See how we use drawing to teach writing.
+Or, use the drawing as a prompt to strengthen other language art skills: composition, creative writing, grammar and speech.

 Each book in the series, Draw Write Now, Books 1-8, is a unit study which introduce history, science, social studies and geography.